 Abilities: Synchronize / Magic Bounce

-At first glance, Espeon appears to be outclassed by other Psychic-types, most notably Alakazam, who has higher Special Attack and Speed stats, as well as Focus Blast to beat Tyranitar.
-However, Espeon's saving grace comes not in the form of typing, stats, or moves, but in its Dream World ability: Magic Bounce.
+Espeon's saving grace comes not in the form of typing, stats, or moves, but in its Dream World ability: Magic Bounce.
 Its ability to deflect entry hazards, phazing moves, status moves, and Taunt not only gives it a niche on standard teams, but also allows it to set up on many defensive Pokemon, including Jellicent, Blissey without Seismic Toss, and Skarmory.
-Despite this incredible ability, Espeon's Psychic typing and poor Defense limit its ability to set up.
-Tyranitar and Scizor can come in and threaten Espeon with super effective STAB moves, forcing Espeon to switch or be KOed.
-Still, with the ability to pass Calm Mind boosts, reflect entry hazards, as well as set up and sweep itself, Espeon is an excellent support choice for any team.
+With Magic Bounce and the ability to set up dual screens, Espeon makes an excellent supporter for offensive teams, and with Stored Power, it serves as the crux of Baton Pass teams.
+All in all, Espeon is a surefire way to ensure hazard setters cannot do their job.

 Base Stats: 60 HP / 65 Atk / 60 Def / 130 SpA / 75 SpD / 110 Spe

 With its Ghost typing, high base 110 Speed, and massive base 130 Special Attack, Gengar remains a dangerous threat four generations after its introduction.
 Convenient immunities to common Normal-, Fighting-, and Ground-type attacks make Gengar a great pivot, giving it a wealth of opportunities to switch in and wreak havoc.
-Along with a powerful STAB Shadow Ball, Gengar has fantastic coverage options in Thunderbolt, Focus Blast, Energy Ball, and Hidden Power .
-As Shadow Ball and Focus Blast achieve perfect neutral coverage together, Gengar can simultaneously make use of its multitude of support options, including Substitute, Disable, and Pain Split, making it an effective check to threats such as Conkeldurr, and even walls such as Blissey, Ferrothorn, and Jellicent.
-Despite these amazing perks, the fact remains that Gengar has poor defensive stats, and can be revenge killed by faster threats, such as Alakazam and Starmie, as well as by priority, unless it is safely tucked away behind a Substitute.
-Pursuit users, such as Tyranitar and Scizor, wreck Gengar too, and have the bulk to take a Focus Blast most of the time.
-Still, tread carefully, else Gengar will be truly frightening to deal with.
+With Shadow Ball and Focus Blast getting neutral coverage and hitting the vast majority of threats hard, Gengar can simultaneously make use of its multitude of utility options, allowing it to run effective sets with Substitute and Will-O-Wisp, Disable, or Pain Split.
+Depending on its choice of move, Gengar can make an excellent check to threats such as Conkeldurr, walls such as Blissey, Ferrothorn, and Jellicent, and physical attackers all over.
+Thanks to its Ghost typing and these traits, Gengar is the premier spinblocker for hazard-stacking offensive teams in OU; it is basically the only offensive spinblocker available.
+These traits cement Gengar as a force to be reckoned with.